Pak PM Shehbaz Sharif warns of legal action against Imran Khan for statements against institutions | Politics

 “Imran had lied to the nation all this time, it's time he faced the truth,” he said.

-The state institutions like the judiciary and the military have been severely criticized since the Imran Khan-led government was ousted from power through a no-confidence motion.
+The state institutions like the judiciary and the military have been severely criticised since the Imran Khan-led government was ousted from power through a no-confidence motion.

-Since then, Khan held several public rallies in different cities, labeling the new government as "traitors and corrupt rulers" allegedly imposed at the behest of the US.
+Since then, Khan held several public rallies in different cities, labelling the new government as “traitors and corrupt rulers” allegedly imposed at the behest of the US.

 Since his ouster, he has blamed the US for conspiring against his government – a stance that the incumbent government has refuted.